 How Does Brand Identity Design Benefit A Business?

-There are other advantages to a strong brand identity for a business.
+There are other advantages to a business's strong brand identity.
 For one, a business could be one of hundreds or thousands in a particular industry, so those with the most notable and memorable brand identities and messaging strategies through engaging visuals can stand out among a sea of competitors.
 This elevates a brand among other potential names, increasing its competitive advantage and edge.

 What Makes A Brand Identity Effective?

-Formulating a cohesive messaging effort and visual appearance involves a confluence of various components.
-The first is the definition of the brand’s objectives and goals, including a determination of its target audience, along with what the brand is hoping to achieve.
+Formulating a cohesive messaging effort and visual appearance involves various components.
+The first is defining the brand’s objectives and goals, including determining its target audience and what the brand hopes to achieve.
 These achievements will likely include securing customer loyalty and sales growth.

-Second is the creation of a brand identity that resonates with the target customer demographic.
+The second is creating a brand identity that resonates with the target customer demographic.
 This starts by understanding who the audience of interest is and how the individuals in that customer group perceive particular messages, imagery, and other visuals.
-Successful achievement in this area permits a more readily established emotional connection with customers.
+Achievement in this area permits a more readily established emotional connection with customers.

 Brand Identity Design Process